kenziespoon/BIOL3070-makenzieweatherspoon.finalproject/Final-Project-weatherspoon.md

 West Nile Virus (WNV) is a mosquito-borne disease that infects a wide range of hosts, including humans and birds.
 This study investigated the relationship between mosquito blood meal sources and the presence of WNV in Salt Lake City, Utah.
-Using CO₂-baited traps, mosquitoes were collected and analyzed through PCR and DNA sequencing to identify their vertebrate blood meal hosts.
-Data were visualized in R to compare host species composition at sites with and without WNV detections.
+Using CO2 traps, mosquitoes were collected and analyzed through PCR and DNA sequencing to identify their vertebrate blood meal hosts.
+Data were visualized in R to compare host species composition at sites with and without WNV detection.
 Preliminary results suggest that common urban bird species, such as the house finch, may play an important role in local WNV amplification.

 # BACKGROUND